hetalang/heta-compiler/index.md

 ## Authors and history

 The original author of the project is [Evgeny Metelkin](https://github.com/metelkin).
-The tool was inspired by the idea that large scale dynamical systems used in QSP and SB require the specific tool which allows writing model code in unified formats and transforming them depending on one's needs: to database-like format or ODEs.
-Working with large models should be as easy as with the small ones.
+The tool was inspired by the idea that large-scale dynamical systems used in QSP and SB require a specific tool that allows writing model code in unified formats and transforming them depending on one's needs: to database-like format or ODEs.
+Working with large models should be as easy as with small ones.

 - The initial prototype 0.1.x was developed in 2017 and named as **qs3p** (quantitative systems pharmacology programming platform).
 It was used in several [InSysBio LLC](http://insysbio.com) projects including [IRT](https://irt.insysbio.com/) and **Alzheimer disease consortium**.